Date Thesis Awarded

 The MINERvA (Main Injector Experiment of the v-A) neutrino detector is a fine-grained, fully active detector which is to be installed along the NuMI (Neutrinos at the Main Injector) beamline upstream of the MINOS (Main Injector Neutrino Oscillation Search) near detector at Fermi National Accelerator Laboratory.
 The goal of the MINERvA experiment is to improve understanding of neutrino-nucleus interactions in the 2 GeV -10 GeV energy region.
 Before the MINERvA experiment can gather useful data however, it must be calibrated.
 The primary calibration will be made using the MINERvA Meson Test Detector (MTest), which is essentially a smaller version of the MINERvA detector.
 Once constructed, the MTest detector will be installed in the Meson Test Beam facility at Fermilab, which will provide beams of protons, pions, and electrons at tunable energies.
 The patterns of energy depositions from interactions of each of these particles in the MTest detector will be used to optimize simulations of the particle interactions in MINERvA.
 This will provide the energy calibration for the MINERvA detector and help define distinguishing characteristics for different types of particles in MINERvA.

 Leister, Andrew, "Design and Construction of the MTest Detector" (2009).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 280.

 Creative Commons License